\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Linguistic Variation, Language Policy, and LLMs

 Community and civil society organisations (CSOs) serve as the essential connective tissue between the technical requirements of LLM development and the lived reality of speech communities.
-For non-standard languages, like South Tyrolean dialect or varieties of Kurdish, CSOs can transition from being passive subjects of study to active data stewards and algorithmic auditors.
+For non-standard languages CSOs can transition from being passive subjects of study to active data stewards and algorithmic auditors.
 Unlike Big Tech's extractive scraping, CSOs can run \emph{citizen science} initiatives~\citep{hilton2021stimmen} (e.g., using platforms like Mozilla Common Voice~\citep{ardila-etal-2020-common}) to collect authentic speech and text with explicit community consent.
 Furthermore, CSOs can serve as \textit{algorithmic auditors}, performing socio-pragmatic \emph{red-teaming} to identify where models fail to respect local norms or inadvertently enforce standardization.
+Crucially, these auditing processes must remain reflexive to ensure that community review does not devolve into internal language-policing, wherein specific sub-factions prescriptively gatekeep what constitutes ``authentic'' or ``correct'' regional speech.

 Similarly, academic institutions and national language institutes serve as the primary bridge between technical innovation and socio-historical depth.
 While Big Tech prioritizes computational scale, universities provide the sociolinguistic granularity necessary to prevent the erasure of non-standard varieties.
-Furthermore, by fostering interdisciplinary collaboration between Natural Language Processing engineers and sociolinguists, academics ensure that the models do not merely replicate standardized norms, but reflect a linguistic reality grounded in actual usage.
+Furthermore, by fostering interdisciplinary collaboration between Natural Language Processing engineers and sociolinguists, as recently advocated by~\cite{lutgen2026variation}, academics ensure that the models do not merely replicate standardized norms, but reflect a linguistic reality grounded in actual usage.

+In the following two sections, we shed light on two case studies, on South Tyrolean German and Kurdish respectively, where we discuss situated implications of language policies in language technology.